Cyphexl/ekki-mukk/source/_posts/Thinking-in-TimeTables-WePeiyang-Schedule-Screen-Design-Implementation.md

 <figure>
     {% asset_img 5or7.png %}
-    <figcaption>Figure.
+    <figcaption>Figure 5.
 The layout in which the displayed days each week is set to 7 and 5, respectively.</figcaption>
 </figure>